The Complete Guide to Singapore Expat Health Insurance

 Renewals

 All policies are renewable on an annual basis.
-For the most part this is a painless process whereby the provider will notify you of the upcoming renewal date and request that you pay your annual premium or adjust your monthly payments but remember, this is a policy to support you and your family.
+For the most part, this is a painless process whereby the provider will notify you of the upcoming renewal date and request that you pay your annual premium or adjust your monthly payments but remember, this is a policy to support you and your family.

 It is vital that you check that it is still covering what you need.
-Don’t forget inflation may have made medical costs rise so perhaps do a check that your policy still covers the level you’ll require – this is especially important if it is covering current conditions or medications that may increase in price over the year.
+Don’t forget inflation may have made medical costs rise so perhaps do a check that your policy still covers the level you’ll require—this is especially important if it is covering current conditions or medications that may increase in price over the year.

 Does my company have to provide a health insurance plan for me?

-If you are in Singapore on a work permit or S Pass, your employer is bound by law to provide you with health insurance to the tune of SGD $15,000/year.
-If you are on an Employment Pass the company isn’t obliged to provide you with coverage but if they do, you’ll want to check whether it covers what you want it to.
+If you are in Singapore on a work permit or S Pass, your employer is bound by law to provide you with health insurance to the tune of $15,000/year.
+If you are on an Employment Pass the company isn’t obliged to provide you with coverage, but if they do, you’ll want to check whether it covers what you want it to.

 You might want to upgrade some of its features.

-Some nationalities have excellent ‘home-country’ national health care provisions and these may continue to provide limited coverage for short periods of time abroad.
-However, it is worth noting that the coverage in these policies will be a fraction of any bill that you incur and do check how long you are actually covered for.
+However, it is worth noting that the coverage in these policies will be a fraction of any bill that you incur, and do check how long you are actually covered for.
 It is likely to be a lot less than you realize.
-Most governments will advise their citizens to purchase international health insurance as soon as they relocate away from home.

-If you are a US citizen, it is worth nothing that GeoBlue offers a reduced rate to US citizens who carry a US health plan, with good options for those who want a plan including lengthy trips to the US or a different option if you have no intention of visiting the US at all while you are away.
+If you are a US citizen, it is worth noting that GeoBlue offers a reduced rate to US citizens who carry a US health plan, with good options for those who want a plan including lengthy trips to the US or a different option if you have no intention of visiting the US at all while you are away.

 Does my travel insurance cover me?

-When you first arrive in Singapore you may think that you are covered by your travel insurance, but as soon as you are staying in Singapore under an employment pass of any form, rather than staying under the 6-month tourist visa given on arrival, your travel insurance will no longer be valid as you will no longer be considered to be ‘travelling’ or ‘passing through’ Singapore.
+When you first arrive in Singapore, you may think that you are covered by your travel insurance, but as soon as you are staying in Singapore under an employment pass of any form, rather than staying under the 6-month tourist visa given on arrival, your travel insurance will no longer be valid as you will no longer be considered to be ‘travelling’ or ‘passing through’ Singapore.

 It’s also worth noting here that if you consider yourself a ‘Digital Nomad’ and see yourself more as a traveller than an expat, but still have a base in Singapore, you should still be considering health insurance as a stand-alone product to your regular travel insurance.